JonathanMWerner/preservedCoexp/README.md

-Our measure of preserved co-expression quantifies the degree to which the top 10 co-expressed partners of a gene are shared between two co-expression networks.
+Our measure of preserved co-expression quantifies the degree to which the top 10 co-expressed partners of a gene are shared between two co-expression networks, one reference and one test network.
 We use the auroc statistic, so for a single gene with an auroc of 1, the top 10 co-expressed partners for that gene across the two networks are exactly the same.
+An auroc close to 0.5 shows there is no signal, the top 10 co-expressed partners are randomly distributed in the test network.
+An auroc of exactly 0.5 represents a gene with 0 expression in the test network.

 We provide our aggregate fetal brain co-expression network to act as the reference network when quantifying preserved co-expression.
 You can